-This 2015 summary study of 143 studies tied together findings in epigenetic chemistry and behavioral neuroscience.
+This 2015 review cited 143 studies to tie together findings in epigenetic chemistry and behavioral neuroscience.

-In addition to citing studies I’ve previously curated, other research included:
+In addition to studies I’ve previously curated, other research included:

 - a 2012 study which completely abolished mouse maternal behavior by silencing a gene encoding an estrogen receptor;

 - a 2012 study which found that stress-induced changes in the rat hippocampus were heritable;

 - a 2014 study that distinguished between transgenerational and intergenerational epigenetic effects such as:

 “in utero exposure to nutritional status, stress, or toxic environmental factors that act on the developing embryo and its germ line”

 - a 2013 study that showed how genomic imprinting coordinated:

 “Genetic coadaptation where beneficially interacting alleles evolve to become coinherited.”